The Value of Audience Insights Data

 With Audience Overlap, you can see how your positions in the market change over time.
 Enter two competing domains and move from one time period tab to another to observe the trend.
 We studied how French users changed their preferences between Air France and KLM airlines due to the strikes of spring-summer 2018.

-To begin with, we checked the percentage of users who visited both websites before Air France became turbulent (February 2018).
+First, we checked the percentage of users who visited both websites before Air France became turbulent (February 2018).
 Then we went on to the peak period (July 2018) and noticed that the Air France audience started visiting the competing KLM website more often.
 The trend continued typically for the industry high and low seasons and grew even stronger in January 2019.

 You can compare Audience Overlap for several locations one by one to determine if a trend is global or local.
-This will give you an idea of whether you need to strengthen your campaign in a particular market or study the options deeply and revise your offers.
+It will give you an idea of whether you need to strengthen your campaign in a particular market or study the options deeply and revise your offers.

 However, the Traffic Analytics tool has much more to offer, from general traffic data for any website to its top pages and subdomains, and audience behavior metrics.